 The Pre-Collegiate Summer Experiences at Washington University in St. Louis offer a variety of summer programs for academically advanced middle and high school students.
 For more information, visit our Summer Experiences website or call 314-935-4807.

 The High School Summer Scholars Program, open to rising juniors and seniors, allows students to experience all the facets of college life.
 As a participant in this selective five-week program, students live on campus, enroll in courses, and study alongside undergraduates.
-Students choose from a broad range of courses as well as our one-unit, noncredit college success workshops.
+Students choose from a broad range of courses as well as our 1-unit, noncredit college success workshops.
 Students meet daily in academic support groups that develop students' skills in time management, presentations, and research methods.
 In addition to course work, students enjoy a variety of educational, social, and cultural opportunities with fellow students from across the country and around the world.
 Scholarship assistance is available to students who demonstrate financial need.

-The noncredit High School Summer Institutes explore a specialized interest, career, or major.
+The noncredit High School Summer Institutes explore a specialized interest, career or major.
 Institutes combine traditional class and lab curriculum with organized field trips, guest lectures, and hands-on activities.
-Themes include medicine, engineering, leadership, writing, and more.
+Themes include medicine, engineering, leadership, writing and more.
 Space is limited, so students should consider applying early.
 Scholarship assistance is available to students who demonstrate financial need.

-For more information on any of our programs:
+For more information on our pre-college programs: